littlelanguages/ll-tfun/README.md

 The supported implementation for `tfun` are:

 - A deno REPL
-- A Kotlin REPL
-- A Kotlin compiler that produces `tfun` specific bytecode
+- A deno compiler that produces `tfun` specific bytecode
 - A deno bytecode interpreter
 - A Zig bytecode interpreter